LLAVIDAL: A Large LAnguage VIsion Model for Daily Activities of Living: Experiments

-We compare \modelname~against the state-of-the-art (SOTA) in the performance on video description generation and ADLMCQ tasks involving action recognition and forecasting. \\ \textbf{Video Description Generation.} Table~\ref{tab:video-desc} shows the performance comparison of baseline LLVMs and \modelname~on their video description capabilities on the Charades and TSU datasets.
+\textbf{ADL Video Description.} Table~\ref{tab:sota} shows the performance comparison of baseline LLVMs and \modelname~on their video description capabilities on the Charades and TSU datasets.
 Video-level descriptions are obtained directly from the Charades dataset.
 For the TSU dataset, comprising lengthy videos, we segment each video into 1-minute clips and input them individually to the LLVMs for generating clip-level descriptions.
-Subsequently, we concatenate all clip-level descriptions and utilize GPT-3.5 turbo to summarize them into a video-level description, following the same instruction template utilized in our dense description pipeline for \datasetname. \modelname~consistently surpasses SOTA and outperforms all models including, image captioners-summarizers pipelines which are trained on billions of images, across all 5 VideoChatGPT metrics.
-However, in the Mementos Evaluation, LLVM baselines exhibit superior performance over \modelname~in the Smarthome domain.
-This discrepancy may be attributed to the loss of relevant information when generating video-level descriptions using GPT.
+Subsequently, we concatenate all clip-level descriptions and utilize GPT-3.5 turbo to summarize them into a video-level description, following the same instruction template utilized in our dense description pipeline for \datasetname.
+Across all the 5 VideoChatGPT metrics, the results show that \modelname~consistently surpasses current SOTA methods, and outperforms all models including the image captioners-summarizers pipelines which are trained on billions of images.